Scan your MCP server before someone else does.

 To make the scope clear:

 vulkro mcp-auditscans MCP host configurations (Claude Desktop, Cursor, Windsurf, VS Code, Cline, Continue, Gemini).
 It checks unpinnednpx/uvx, mutable git refs, overbroad fs roots, env-var secrets, cleartext endpoints, and the compromised-release catalog.
 Different surface entirely.vulkro mcp servemakes Vulkro itself behave as an MCP server.
-Claude Code, Cursor, Windsurf, and any other MCP client can call Vulkro to scan files and projects directly from the editor.vulkro scan-mcp-serveris the new piece: it scans MCP server source code (the code you are writing).
-This page is about that.
+Claude Code, Cursor, Windsurf, and any other MCP client can call Vulkro to scan files and projects directly from the editor.vulkro scan-mcp-serveris the piece this page is about: it scans MCP server source code (the code you are writing).

 The three surfaces compose: Claude Code can call Vulkro via MCP to scan the MCP server source you are building, before you publish it to a marketplace.